PhilippeR26/starknetMerkleTree/README.md

 You can find a documentation of this contract 1 [here](https://github.com/PhilippeR26/starknetMerkleTree/blob/main/cairo/merkleTreeVerify.md).

-> Some demo Typescript files are available [here](https://github.com/PhilippeR26/starknetMerkleTree/tree/main/typescript).
+> Some Typescript demo files are available [here](https://github.com/PhilippeR26/starknetMerkleTree/tree/main/typescript).

-> A demo DAPP for an Airdrop is in preparation, and you will find the link here as soon as released.
+> A demo DAPP for an Airdrop is available,.
+You can test it and analyze the source code [here](https://github.com/PhilippeR26/Airdrop-for-Starknet).

 ## API :